dialpad/dialtone/.github/CONTRIBUTING.md

 We use [Storybook](https://storybook.js.org/) for our Dialtone Vue component documentation.
 Storybook allows you to render each component in isolation and change any available properties.
-Our storybook is hosted at https://vue.dialpad.design, and can also be run locally via `npm start`.
+Our storybook is hosted at <https://vue.dialpad.design>, and can also be run locally via `npm start`.
 For more detailed info on how to use storybook in Dialtone Vue, refer to our [storybook documentation](https://vue.dialpad.design/?path=/story/docs-storybook-getting-started--page).

 Storybook has its own build process and dependencies separate from our project.
 See the [storybook](../storybook) folder within our repo.

+#### Function Documentation via TypeDoc

+Storybook does not support documentation of functions by default, however we have a custom solution to this problem.
+[TypeDoc](https://typedoc.org/) can generate documentation for functions as markdown files, and then we can include these markdown files in our storybook mdx files.
+See the functions folder in the root of the project.
+To generate the function documentation run `npm run build:documentation:functions`.
+This will not happen automatically when you are running the server locally so you must do this manually to get function documentation to update locally.
+Currently all (non-test) javascript files within the common folder will have md generated for them.
+The files will then be output in `functions/generated/modules` folder and you can then include them in your MDX files within the "functions" directory.
+See any existing examples of mdx files within that folder for more details.

 ### ESLint